thatShashankGuy/KBv1/LLMed/TextProcessingUtils.md

 * When performance matters, prefer specialized tools (e.g. `grep -F` vs. `grep`).
 * Test on small data before running destructive operations (e.g. `sed -i`, `rm`).
 * Combine `tee` to both view and save intermediate output.

-With these building blocks you can tackle nearly any text-processing task on the command line.
-Happy hacking!